bevyengine/rfcs/rfcs/quick-start-book.md

 ## Unresolved questions

-1. Should we aim to have one continuous example for the Book, or several smaller ones?
-2. Which examples are we using?
+1. Which examples are we using?
-3. Which features must be taught in an MVP?
+2. Which features must be taught in an MVP?
-4. Which order do we want to teach this in?
+3. Which order do we want to teach this in?
-5. Which style rules do we want to use to ensure a consistent tone?